 You can downgrade from the macOS Catalina beta to macOS Mojave if you run into problems or simply want to go back to a version of macOS that you know works in a stable fashion.
 This is also handy if you need to sell your Mac and want to get off the beta.
 This works for the developer and public macOS 10.15 betas.

 Going back to macOS Mojave is easy if you prepared for the macOS 10.15 beta and you have a good Time Machine backup.
 Even though it is a straightforward process, it will take a while to finish and you cannot use your computer during most of the process.

 The easiest way to downgrade to macOS Mojave from macOS Catalina is to restore a Time Machine backup that you made on Mojave.
 This will bring you right back to where you were before you installed the beta.
 It also takes your files back to that point in time, so if you’ve been using your Mac on the macOS 10.15 beta for a while, you will need to make sure any important files are backed up outside of Time Machine since they won’t be there.

-You could also do a clean install of macOS Mojave without restoring from a Time Machine backup, but then you will need to make sure you have your files backed up some other way.
+If you wait a week, you can do a clean install of macOS Catalina and skip restoring from a backup.
+If you do this, you need to make sure that your files are backed up through Dropbox or some other service.

 Here’s how to downgrade from the macOS 10.15 beta and go back to macOS Mojave.

 How to Downgrade the macOS Catalina Beta to Mojave